palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_server_config.rst

 load it was possible for requests to build up and, eventually, servers being unable to respond to pings quickly enough.

-We thus implemented a ``NonBlockingFileAppenderFactory`` which never blocks when writing logs (even when files are rolled), though this could mean that some log lines may be dropped.
+We thus implemented a ``NonBlockingFileAppenderFactory`` which never blocks when writing logs (even when files are rolled), though this could mean that a very small proportion of log lines may be dropped.

 This is configured in the same way as a standard Dropwizard `file <http://www.dropwizard.io/1.0.6/docs/manual/configuration.html#file>`__ appender, except that the ``type``